Next class is June 10th!

 August 5th, 19th

-That’s 5 p.m. in Europe and 8 a.m. on the West Coast of the US.
+That’s 11 a.m. on the East Coast, 5 p.m. in Europe and 8 a.m. on the West Coast of the US.

 September 9th, 23rd